COVESA/ifex/README.md

 and the same level?

 ^^^ This is only relevant if using the anytree methods for navigating the tree.
-The simple_overview template shows an example of how for simple cases it is often possible to just navigate the public members of the nodes without the anytree convenience methods.
+The simple_overview template shows that for simple cases it is just as convenient to got through the public members of the nodes without the anytree convenience methods.

-- Anytree path starts with two slashes, like //foo/bar.
+- Anytree path now starts with two slashes, like //foo/bar.
 Why?
-- I'm having problems when using anytree Resolver and get('/path/').
+- I'm having problems when using anytree Resolver and get('//path/').
-Might be something wrong with the node naming still.
+There might be something wrong with the node naming.